nebari-dev/nebari-docs/docs/docs/tutorials/dask-nebari-setup.md

 Nebari already has the connection information pre-configured for the user.
 In order to view configuration details run the below command:

-- using terminal : `cat /etc/dask/gateway.yaml`
+- from the terminal : `cat /etc/dask/gateway.yaml`
 - within a notebook: `! cat /etc/dask/gateway.yaml`

 <details>